Skip to main content

 In April 2021, Azzur Group announced an investment from Baird Capital, a private equity firm with expertise in pharma services.
 The investment—approximately $30.2 million according to court filings—was intended to accelerate the expansion of Azzur's professional services, with particular emphasis on the Cleanrooms on Demand business.
 As part of the transaction, Gary Knight, former Global Head of Strategy at VWR/Avantor, joined the board as an independent director.
 The company's leadership remained under founder and Chairman Michael Khavinson, who retained effective voting control through an irrevocable proxy arrangement.
 Brown Gibbons Lang & Company served as exclusive financial advisor to Azzur on the transaction.

 The timing of the Baird investment coincided with high demand for pharmaceutical manufacturing capacity, as described in the First Day Declaration.
-The COVID-19 pandemic had pushed testing, diagnostics, and manufacturing capabilities toward capacity, highlighting critical shortfalls in available cleanroom space.
-The pandemic reshaped U.S. pharmaceutical manufacturing and highlighted the need for resilient, adaptable manufacturing strategies and domestic production capacity.
+The COVID-19 pandemic had pushed testing, diagnostics, and manufacturing capabilities toward capacity, exposing shortfalls in available cleanroom space.
+The pandemic reshaped U.S. pharmaceutical manufacturing and increased demand for domestic production capacity.
 The global cleanroom technologies market, valued at $8.3 billion in 2023, was projected to reach $12.3 billion by 2029, with pharmaceutical manufacturing representing 42.2% of market share.
 The global pharmaceutical regulatory affairs market—the consulting sector Azzur served—was estimated at $9.47 billion in 2024, with outsourcing representing 59% of market activity as small and mid-sized biotech companies increasingly relied on consultancies to navigate regulatory requirements.

 Azzur's Cleanrooms on Demand model offered a hybrid alternative to traditional contract manufacturing.
 The company provided turnkey GMP support including on-demand cleanroom facilities, materials management, storage, asset management, and supply chain solutions.
 Clients owned the process, intellectual property, and timeline while Azzur handled the facility infrastructure.
 The modular cleanroom segment was expected to be the fastest-growing within the industry, as pre-engineered systems offered reduced construction time, lower costs, and adaptability compared to traditional cleanroom builds.
 Moderna became an anchor client in one of Azzur's on-demand cleanroom facilities in 2021.